 The AviAlliance airport network

 AviAlliance currently holds interests in five airports, which together recorded 94 million passengers in 2019.
-As a result of the impact of the COVID-19 pandemic, in 2020 the number of passengers fell to 28 million.
-In 2021, a total of 39.9 million passengers used the five airports.
+In 2022, a total of 72.4 million passengers used the five airports.

 AviAlliance’s goal is to open up long-term prospects for its airports.
 For this reason, the company commits itself to its airports for an indefinite or at least longer period.
 Its involvement in airports of different sizes and statures in varying locations has created broadly based know-how and a competence network from which every new partner benefits.
 The company promotes the mutual exchange of technical, legal and business expertise between the airports and takes advantage of synergy effects to provide efficient, customer-oriented services in both the aviation and non-aviation sectors.